MikeDodaroZen/zenkey-java-sdk/README.md

 ## Method: **getAuthorizationToken**
 Within this call the remaining OAuth2 workflow steps are executed within the SDK.
+    The following input parameters are required for the getAuthorizationToken() API method:
+      - clientId - Obtained by SP during client registration.
+It is the ID that begins with ‘ccid’.
+      - mccmnc - This is a returned property obtained from the optimized discovery-ui process where the user is redirected to in order for the user’s phone carrier to be determined based on the user’s selected phone number.
+      - code (authorization code) - This is obtained from the optimized discovery-ui process.
+UI (Angular) code that is discussed below explains exactly how to obtain this property.
+      - clientKeyPairs - This is a string property that will be provided to the SP when they download the Java SDK.
+      - keyPair - This is a string property that will be provided to the SP when they download the Java SDK.
+      - redirectUri - This is the publicly exposed URL of the SP’s application that is making this authorization request.

-- If successful, the user info is returned.
+If successful, the user info is returned.
 Again, this is handled by the SDK.

  - There are no interruptions or automatic redirects during this method execution.
 Everything happens behind-the-scenes on the server-side before returning to the UI with the user info.